- When Can I Apply to MVCC?

 Please do not open your transcript if it is sent to you or if you pick it up from your school.
 Opening it will deem the transcript unofficial.

 Students can apply to MVCC for free using our online application.
-Apply now by clicking here.
+Apply now.

 The Admissions Office does NOT send out SIRS username names and passwords.